 Peak season in Bhutan is March to May, when the rhododendrons are in flower.
 The Himalayan summits are most visible in October – the recommended period for trekking.

 Bhutan is somewhere you go to sidestep the crowds.
 Set amid astonishing scenery, with superb Himalayan vistas and gorgeous traditional architecture, our recommended properties are low-density and luxurious.
 They’re also well placed for day walks through the surrounding cedar forests and hamlets.
 More committed trekkers can head for weeks up roadless valleys in the east of the country to experience its unique way of life.

 As the happiest country in the world, Bhutan is also a perfect destination for health and wellness holidays.
 Most of our favourite hotels have spas where you rejuvenate and relax, aided by specialist ayurvedic massage therapists and meditation experts, amid some of the world’s most glorious landscapes.

 Find out more about the Bhutan's distinctive destinations.

 One of the most under-reported success stories in this health crisis has been Vietnam.
-At the time of writing, the country (with its population of 97 million) had not reported a single fatality from Coronavirus.
-It has achieved this remarkable feat by imposing the most stringent testing and containment measures anywhere in Asia and we are seeing it begin to open up slowly as social distancing measures are eased.
+Despite a small number of infections in the coastal town of Da Nang, the country went over 100 days without a local infection - something we are a long way off from achieving.
+It has achieved this remarkable feat by imposing the most stringent testing and containment measures anywhere in Asia.

 Best times for travel to Vietnam

 That depends on which part of the country you intend to visit.
 The seasons vary from north to south, and between the coast and the mountains of the interior.
-December to February are the coolest and driest months.
+December to February are the coolest and driest months yet it can get quite cold around Hanoi and in Sapa.
 Find out more here.

 Why travel to Vietnam